bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/03_Tracing/01_Apps_tracing.rst

 Custom Configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-COMPSs offers the possibility to specify an extrae custom configuration
+COMPSs offers the possibility to specify an Extrae custom configuration
 file in order to harness all the tracing capabilities further tailoring
 which information about the execution is displayed (except for Python workers).
 To do so just indicate the file as an execution parameter as follows:

 ``--extrae_config_file=/path/to/config/file.xml``

-In addition, there is also the possibility to specify an extrae custom
+In addition, there is also the possibility to specify an Extrae custom
 configuration file for the Python workers as follows:

 ``--extrae_config_file_python=/path/to/config/file_python.xml``